 We have accrued certain costs related to the sites described above as it has been determined that the costs are probable and can be reasonably estimated.
 We have potential exposure related to a parcel of land (the "Central Area") related to the Woburn, Massachusetts site discussed above.
 Currently, the consent decree for the Woburn site does not define or require any remediation work in the Central Area.
 The United States Environmental Protection Agency (the "EPA") has provided us and other signatories to the consent decree with comments on the design and implementation of groundwater and soil remedies at the Woburn site and investigation of environmental conditions in the Central Area.
 We, and other signatories, have implemented and proposed to do additional work at the Woburn site but many of the EPA's comments remain to be resolved.
 We have accrued costs to perform certain work responsive to EPA's comments.
 We are also in discussions with EPA concerning its invoices for oversight costs with respect to the Woburn site and the Central Area.
 We have implemented mitigation measures and continue to monitor environmental conditions at the Somerville, Massachusetts site.
-We also expect to incur monitoring and mitigation costs associated with the planned construction of a transit station in the area of the Somerville site.
+In fiscal 2015, we also recorded an additional \$3.0 million in expense related to our environmental contingency reserves compared to the prior year.
+This increase was due to a number of factors, including additional costs we expect to incur associated with the construction of a planned municipal transit station in the area of our Somerville site as well as the impact of lower interest rates on the discounting of our environmental liabilities in the prior year.